 Secure DNS is a security feature that prevents attackers from eavesdropping into the DNS lookup requests made from your device.
 It is a little different from the conventional DNS lookup requests.
 Let’s have a look at the standard scenario of DNS nowadays:

-As you might know, every device needs to send a DNS lookup request to access things on the internet.
-DNS converts the alphanumeric URL to the network address of the site.
+As you might know, every device needs to send a DNS lookup request to access things on the Internet.
+DNS converts the alphanumeric URL to the site’s network address.
 Although this has been the norm for decades, the security layers in this method aren’t great.
-There have been many instances where threat actors could snoop into the DNS lookup requests and thereby overrun user-privacy.
+There have been many instances where threat actors could snoop into the DNS lookup requests and thereby overrun user privacy.
 In many cases, the default DNS servers used by Internet Service Providers worldwide are known for poor security and subpar speed.

 Given these many problems, it isn’t the best decision to keep using the default DNS services from your ISP.
 That is where Secure DNS from Microsoft comes in.